CRO Strategy Beginner

 • “How would you describe what we do to a colleague?”

 The language customers use to describe your value is almost always more compelling than internally-crafted copy.
-This is called Voice of Customer (VOC) research and it’s a core component of every serious CRO programme.
+They articulate the outcome in the terms they care about, not the terms your marketing team finds interesting.
+This is Voice of Customer (VOC) research — a core input to every serious CRO programme.
+See Voice of Customer Research.

 Testing Value Propositions